-Ben had lived one of our homes for many years and our staff and psychology team knew him very well.
+Ben had lived at one of our homes for many years and our staff knew him very well.
 He has a long history of severe obsessive behaviours as a result of his autism, which means he is likely to harm himself and damage his surroundings.

 With all parties agreed that an inpatient service was not the right setting for Ben, we began building an annexe on the site of his care home that would meet his needs and ensure that he could carry on living in the place he knew as home.